-1. In 2024, the Company received an assessment result from the CORPORATE GOVERNANCE REPORT OF THAI LISTED COMPANIES (CGR) project by the Thai Institute of Directors Association at the "Excellent" or "5 Stars" level for the second consecutive year.
+1. In 2024, the Company received an assessment result from the CORPORATE GOVERNANCE REPORT OF THAI LISTED COMPANIES (CGR) proje ct

 2. In 2024, the Company received an assessment result for the Annual General Meeting Checklist 2024, which was assessed by the Thai Investors Association.
 The Company received 99 points, ranked as "Excellent and deserve as an example" out of a total of 808 listed companies surveyed in 2024.